qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 When executed, the content manager edits the input configuration file and adds:
 - an operation for each quantum element involved within the baking context manager
 - an associated pulse
 - an associated waveform (set of 2 waveforms for a mixedInputs quantum element) containing waveform(s) issued from concatenation of operations indicated in the context manager.

 # **How can I add operations inside the baking context manager?**

 The logic behind the baking context manager is to stay as close as possible to the way we would write play statements within a QUA program.
 For instance, commands like frame_rotation, reset_phase, ramp, wait and align are all replicated within the context manager.

-For playing custom operations, from an arbitrary shaped waveform the procedure goes as follows:
+The procedure for using baked operations is as follows:

-1. You first have to write down the sample you want to use as a waveform (with arbitrary length, no matter if it does not match usual QUA criteria for saving a waveform in memory) in the form of a Python list.
+1. You first have to write down the samples you want to use as a waveform in the form of a Python list.
-    - If the sample is meant for a singleInput element, the list should contain the sample itself.
+    - If the samples is meant for a singleInput element, the list should contain the samples itself.
     - Contrariwise, if it is intended for a mixInputs element, the list should contain two Python lists as ```[sample_I, sample_Q]``` , where sample_I and sample_Q are themselves Python lists containing the samples.

-2. Add the sample to the local configuration, with method ```add_Op```, which takes 4 inputs:
+2. Add the samples to the local configuration, with method ```add_Op```, which takes 4 inputs:
     - The name of the operation (name you will use only within the baking context manager in a play statement)
     - The quantum element for which you want to add the operation
     - The samples to store as waveforms